This Tax strategy is prepared in accordance with the Tax strategy of PAO Gazprom.

 - rationality, optimality and reasonable due diligence in tax planning,

 Gazprom Companies in the UK (“GCUK”) carry on a mix of upstream, downstream, trading and retail gas marketing operations in the UK and abroad.

 GCUK pays a broad range of UK taxes, including: corporate tax and supplementary charge to taxation, irrecoverable VAT, employer national insurance, energy taxes (e.g. climate change levy) and property taxes (e.g. stamp duty land tax), as well as taxes in other jurisdictions in which it operates.

 UK Tax Strategy for GCUK

 In managing their liabilities and compliance obligations in relation to UK taxes, GCUK adheres to its UK Tax Strategy which is summarised as follows:

 GCUK’s tax strategy is to conduct itself in a way which is in full compliance with the tax laws and practices of each jurisdiction in which it operates and which is also within an acceptable and pre-determined level of risk, with particular regard to the Gazprom Group reputation.
-In delivering the tax strategy, GCUK recognises that tax is a significant global cost and, in pursuing its commercial vision, it will proactively and legitimately seek to minimise this cost and eliminate double taxation through effective and efficient tax management and operations.
+In delivering the tax strategy, GCUK recognises that tax is a significant global cost and, in pursuing its commercial vision, it will proactively and legitimately seek to manage this cost and eliminate double taxation through effective and efficient tax management and operations.